hmhuan/k8s-in-action/README.md

 resource to define firewall rules on the network layer for communication between Pods
 ### DaemonSet
 A set of Pods rolled out on each kubernetes node
+- One node has 1 pod daemonset
+- Using for monitoring or logging
 ### CronJobs
 Similar to Jobs and schaduled via cron expression
 ### StatefulSets